heuralux/.github/profile/README.md

 ## Hello — we're Heuralux

-We build **smart tools to solve real problems**: practical, well-made software for people who have actual work to get done.
+We build **smart tools to solve real problems**: practical, well-made software for people who have things that need to get done.
 Our north star is simple — take a dense, opaque problem and resolve it into a solution a person can understand at a glance and use with confidence.
 We'd rather ship one tool that genuinely improves your life than ten that merely add noise and distraction.